 DebateAble teaches debaters to present their arguments in language that can be easily understood by their audience, avoiding unnecessary "debate jargon" so that arguments are inclusive, engaging and educational for all.
-At the same time, there are some terms common to our program or the larger debate world that are integral to debate format or skills, and assist us as we communicate with each other as debaters.
+At the same time, there are some terms common to our program or the larger debate world that are integral to debate format and make it easier for us to communicate with each other as debaters.

 Affirmative Team: Argues in favor of the resolution.
 The affirmative team is responsible for introducing the resolution with relevant definitions, listing the claims that support their argument along with evidence and reasoning, and refuting the negatives' arguments.

 Argument or Argumentation: Using evidence and reasoning to support claims.